anthskti/EECS-4413/StudentInformationSystem2/README.md

 curl -X GET http://localhost:8080/StudentInformationSystem2/students
 ```

-Get a Specific Student (gets the first index, 0 doesn't exist)
+Get a Specific Student, index through the id. so it their id is 5, do 5.

 ```
 curl -X GET http://localhost:8080/StudentInformationSystem2/students/1